So you’re ready to buy your first home. But where do you start?

 Conventional Loans – A drawback of FHA loans is that they cap out at $275,000 is low-cost areas of the country.
 However, conventional loans are available up to $424,100 in low-cost areas.
 However, they require a higher credit score of 620 and a down payment of at least 5-10%.

 VA Loans – One of the greatest benefits of being a Veteran are VA loans.
 VA loans require no down payment and do not require mortgage insurance, which can save you thousands of dollars per year.

-When shopping for a mortgage you shouldn’t just go along with the first lender that gets you approved.
-You should always compare loan offers from at least 3 different lenders to ensure you’re getting the best deal possible.
+When shopping for a mortgage, you shouldn’t just go along with the first lender that gets you approved.
+You should always compare loan offers from at least three different lenders to ensure you’re getting the best deal possible.

 Rates will vary from lender to lender, just as closing costs and other fees vary from lender to lender.
-All mortgage companies are required to give a loan estimate to the borrower within 3 days.
+All mortgage companies are required to give a loan estimate to the borrower within three days.
 This loan estimate will break down all the costs associated with the mortgage loan.

 You can also use these loan estimates to help you negotiate even lower fees with lenders.

 9. Don’t Apply for New Credit

 Your credit score is the most important factor there is when it comes to getting a mortgage.
 You should make sure you do not do anything at all to drop your credit score, or raise red flags to the lender.